tjercus/privateer-app/README.md

 - domain model: check if a real domain can be implemented (real relationships)
 - ui: use inline Visma form validation: https://ux.visma.com/weblibrary/latest/development/documentation/docs/validation.php
-- ui: Add a required star next to form fields
 - ui: add dirty check, and disable save button when formDataMap is clean
 - ui: move from static button to animated one
 - RBAC